2027 수특 영독연 1강 변형문제 (1-6번)

 Many news media studies use experimental designs to see whether citizens' opinions are influenced by ____ news content.

-It was found that subjects exposed to the innocence frame were more likely to mention innocence-related considerations as important factors in determining their attitudes toward the death penalty than subjects ____ with the morality frame.
+It was found that subjects exposed to the innocence frame were more likely to mention innocence-related considerations ____ important factors in determining their attitudes toward the death penalty than subjects presented with the morality frame.

 Exercise 5 지식의 문제